gizwits-docs/gizwits-docs/source/en-us/DeviceDev/DebugTool.md

 ## 3. Control result

-When you see the following command in the serial port debug tool, it means that the App controlled the device successfully.
+When you see the following command in Gizwits Serial Port Debugger, it means that the App controlled the device successfully.

 ![Gizwits Serial Port Debug Tool](../../../assets/en-us/DeviceDev/debug/Serial/31.png)

 ## 4. Report data

-Change the infrared detection value on the serial port debug tool to "1", click Report Data to mimic the MCU behavior of reporting the device status actively.
+Change the infrared detection value on Gizwits Serial Port Debugger to "1", click Report Data to mimic the MCU behavior of reporting the device status actively.

 ![Gizwits Serial Port Debug Tool](../../../assets/en-us/DeviceDev/debug/Serial/32.png)